I sat in the tiny chair, held up the Picture Bible a little higher for effect, and spoke in my best Miss Pattycake voice…

 Weeks of neglect and carelessness make for sharp toenails and dead skin.

 So no thanks, Jesus.
 I’d rather you didn’t.
 I’ll just slip on some socks and take care of that myself… later.

-Because honestly, I’m afraid that if He knew the hidden me, the foot-stomping, wrong path, and lazy habit me, then there wouldn’t be enough grace.
+Because honestly, I’m afraid that if He knew the hidden me, the foot-stomping, lazy-habit me, then there wouldn’t be enough grace.
 Enough love.

 So in a very sophisticated way, I choose dirty, hungry, and alone rather than let anyone care for my sole.
 My soul.

 But remember the story, boys and girls?
 Jesus ties a towel around his waist before this washing.
 He’s not setting up for some rubber-ducky sponge bath.
 This is a grown-up sized bowl and and a big-boy towel.
 He knows the water will splash for all the scrubbing.
 He knows of all the work that needs to be done if the real me – socks off and needy – shows up.
 He knows and reaches for the dirtiest parts of me anyway…

 Kids are better at being known and loved, naked and unashamed.

 I picked up the last stray crayon, swept the last wafer crumb, and thought about the little kids in my class.
 “Is that it?” they said.
 I love their simple faith.
 I love how it challenges mine.
 I love how they teach me.